y86-dev/blog/safe-pinned-initialization/overview.md

 0x74756f2e612f2e
 Segmentation fault (core dumped)
 ```
-Most C developers will immediatly see the problem with this snippet.
+Most C developers will immediately see the problem with this snippet.
 The `add_element` function
 allocates a `list_head` on the stack and then inserts it into the list.
 The compiler then moves
 the element from the stack frame of `add_element` into the stack frame of `main`.
 But the
 pointers in `head` have not been updated.
 It still points into the former stack frame of